LPDagallier/Phylogenomics_Workshop/HybPiper2.md

 ## 1. Assembly

-:point_right: :computer: Jump directly to the [script for local use](PHYLOGENY_RECONSTRUCTION/SCRIPTS_local/hybpiper2_assemble.sh)
+:point_right: :computer: See the [script for local use](PHYLOGENY_RECONSTRUCTION/SCRIPTS_local/hybpiper2_assemble.sh)
-:point_right: :woman_technologist: Jump directly to the [script for cluster (SLURM) use](PHYLOGENY_RECONSTRUCTION/SCRIPTS_cluster/hybpiper2_assemble_TEMPLATE.sh).
+:point_right: :woman_technologist: See the [script for cluster (SLURM) use](PHYLOGENY_RECONSTRUCTION/SCRIPTS_cluster/hybpiper2_assemble_TEMPLATE.sh).

 ### Preparation